Gu-ddy/StockPriceForecasting/README.md

 ## Future work
 There are several improvements that could be carried out, among them we have:
-1. Use a more sophisticated evaluation framework.
+* Use a more sophisticated evaluation framework.
-2. Include exogenous data also for ARIMA
+*  Include exogenous data also for ARIMA
-3. Use a better optimization pipeline:
+*   Use a better optimization pipeline:
 - Use early stopping partinioning more finely the dataset with a validation set.
 - Try different batch sizes and learning rate and optimizers.
-4. Build a different architecture
-5. Include fundamental analysis (only for the network).
+* Include fundamental analysis (only for the network).